 - Grease a 10X15 jelly roll pan or line with parchment (I used a 10X15 lasagne pan)

-- Cream the butter and brown sugar together until light and fluffy, about 5 minutes.
+- In a stand mixer, cream the butter and brown sugar until light and fluffy, about 5 minutes.

 - Add eggs, one by one.
 Mix well.